 A life estate deed is not the only way to transfer property at death.
 Property will automatically transfer to the surviving owner at death if it is titled with right of survivorship (as tenancy by the entirety, joint tenants with rights of survivorship, or community property with rights of survivorship).
 With these forms of co-ownership, the owners have simultaneous possessory rights.
 Each owner can occupy or use the property at the same time.

 A life estate deed is also a form of co-ownership.
 Both the life tenant and the remainder beneficiary have real interests in the property.
 But unlike other forms of co-ownership, they do not have property rights at the same time as each other.
 Instead, their interests are stacked in time.
 Only the life tenant has a right to current possession of the property.
 The remainder beneficiary’s interest does not begin until the life tenant’s death.

-Life Estate Deeds and Lady Bird Deeds
+Comparison of Life Estate Deeds to Lady Bird Deeds and TOD Deeds

 Life estate deeds avoid probate at death, but at the cost of sacrificing control during life.
 The transfer of an interest to the remainder beneficiaries gives the remainder beneficiaries present rights to the property.
 Even though the remainder beneficiaries do not have possessory rights to use the property while the life tenant is still alive, the life tenant cannot convey or mortgage the property without the consent of the remainder beneficiaries.
 This has been known to cause issues with loans.
 The life tenant also owes duties to preserve the property for the benefit of the remainder beneficiaries and must take their interests into account in making decisions.

 Many people would prefer to avoid probate at death without sacrificing control during life.
 In the past few decades, an increasing number of states permit the use of other deed forms that avoid probate without loss of control.
 The two predominate deed forms are: